AgentsInFlow

 What was built:

-• Project memory that agents auto-capture and reference across sessions
+• Database-backed project memory that agents auto-capture, index, and recall across sessions

 • All stored locally on disk, toggle or clear from Settings at any time